patelsuhani/realAIs/README.md

 API Integration: Integration with external APIs was implemented to provide resources, information, and contact details for further assistance to parents.
 This involved communication with healthcare providers, hospitals, and support organizations.

 ## Technology Stack
-Frontend: JavaScript in React Native
+Frontend: JavaScript in React Native <br>
 Machine Learning: Google Cloud ML

 ## How to Use